steff880/MS1-project-Stefs-Recipes/README.md

 -   The team at Code Institute, for teaching me the necessary skills to create this site.
 -   @JimLynx_lead from the Slack community, for his helpful sessions on MS1 planning and how to use Git and Github
 -   Used [Whiskey Drop Lesson](https://courses.codeinstitute.net/courses/course-v1:codeinstitute+FE+2017_T3/courseware/a4b90d17e5c94220a0f83f00ce7fa606/2aca2c94a518427495cc1b4bc641ccbf/?child=first) and [Resume Project](https://courses.codeinstitute.net/courses/course-v1:codeinstitute+FE+2017_T3/courseware/616289d66b5641a3808cc43e53842695/36e3366dbdaf40fd852994c51f9f8595/?activate_block_id=block-v1%3Acodeinstitute%2BFE%2B2017_T3%2Btype%40sequential%2Bblock%4036e3366dbdaf40fd852994c51f9f8595) for ideas and inspiration.
+-   [w3schools](https://www.w3schools.com/default.asp) for all the usefull information found on thr site.